 The Pruitt and Schutte families initiated an endowment fund with the NCPA Foundation to help support annual operating expenses of the competition.
 The competition is supported by Good Neighbor Pharmacy, Pharmacists Mutual Companies, and the NCPA Foundation

-Three (3) finalists will be announced at the American Association of Colleges of Pharmacy (AACP) Annual Meeting in July
+Three (3) finalists will be announced at the American Association of Colleges of Pharmacy (AACP) Annual Meeting in July.

-- Third Place—$1000 to the NCPA student chapter, and $1000 in the Dean's name to promote independent pharmacy at the school
+FIRST PLACE: $3000 to the NCPA student chapter, and $3000 in the Dean's name to promote independent pharmacy at the school.
+The team members, team advisor, and Dean will receive complimentary registration, travel, and lodging to the Multiple Location Conference in February 2018.

-- Second Place—$2000 to the NCPA student chapter, and $2000 in the Dean's name to promote independent pharmacy at the school
+SECOND PLACE: $2000 to the NCPA student chapter, and $2000 in the Dean's name to promote independent pharmacy at the school.

-- First Place—$3000 to the NCPA student chapter, and $3000 in the Dean's name to promote independent pharmacy at the school.
-The team members, team advisor, and Dean will receive complimentary registration, travel, and lodging to the NCPA Multiple Location Conference in February.
+THIRD PLACE: $1000 to the NCPA student chapter, and $1000 in the Dean's name to promote independent pharmacy at the school.